kanisterio/kanister/examples/foundationdb/README.md

 # replace kanister-op-ns with the namespace where kanister is installed
 kubectl create -f foundationdb-blueprint.yaml -n <kanister-op-ns>
 ```

-**NOTE: v2 Blueprints are experimental and are not supported with standalone Kanister.**

 Once we have created the Blueprint let's go ahead and insert some data into the foundationDB
 database.